How to split a single flac album to separate files (and a funny story about sound quality)

 where blabla.flac is the album .flac and blabla.cue its .cue file.

-One year ago, I wrote about this tool on an audio forum I participate and I realized that there’s people that is really concerned about the quality of the output files after the split.
+One year ago, I wrote about this tool on an audio forum I participate and I realized that there’s people really concerned about the quality of the output files after the split.
 It’s very easy to assume that I was the only Linux user so I had to find a way to prove that most of the well known splitting tools (including shntool) have the same results.
 The methodology used was very easy:

 1. I ripped an album twice using EAC: one as a big flac and one with separate flac files.

 2. I split the files with shntool, and I extracted the flac files to .wav with the following command:

 3. I calculated the sha1sums of the .wav files that I got from the split files:

 051bfcc1866c16a58a888a33bdc3360a96183fa9 split-track01.wav 0842d6228eee86ec435f9741338e3903c9c84335 split-track02.wav a218ff4c8f69c64bbe64665da5dd375932609b7f split-track03.wav 03bb5358b14952793329c1ad7a01d2208962f64b split-track04.wav 9b7be776d85234e9c7501b3428f8542ee3379fd5 split-track05.wav d7e348a556bdd5f7980deea3e767d100f67fd41a split-track06.wav 870e02543747f275dfe3e1826367a0699728ff96 split-track07.wav

 4. I used the same commands to extract the flac and calculate the sha1sums using the files of the original rip (the standard one with the separate files).

 The shas1ums were the following: